ZephyrBlu/zephyrus-sc2-parser/ARCHITECTURE.md

 - All events inherit from `BaseEvent`
 - All events implement the `parse_event` method.
 This is the only public method events implement
 - All events are strictly self-contained.
 They should **NOT** be mutated from outside the event object itself
-- In general, events are the only place where mutation of core data structures (GameObj, Player) should occur.
+- In general, events are the only place where mutation of core data structures (`GameObj`, `Player`) should occur.
 The exceptions to this are mutations during initial setup and in the parsing loop
 - You should think of events as the main method of communication between data structures like so:

 `GameObj/Player <--> event <--> GameObj/Player`